 Vitamin A

-Continued alcohol intake over long term periods causes continuing reduction of Vitamin A liver levels over time[19].
+Continued drinking over long term periods causes continuing reduction of Vitamin A liver levels over time[11].

 A common indicator of reduced vitamin A in alcoholics is impaired night vision (Nyctalopia).